Skip to main content Skip to navigation

 And remember to:

-• Edit your material – cut, cut, and cut down again.
+• edit your material – cut, cut, and cut down again.

-• Proofread carefully – use the style manual of your agency and get someone else to double check there are no errors.
+• proofread carefully – use the style manual of your agency and get someone else to double check there are no errors.

-Resources for designing A3s#
+Resources for your A3#

 • Previous